Financial assistance programs New Mexico.

-You can get financial help and find assistance programs in all cities and counties in New Mexico listed below including Albuquerque and Las Cruces.
-Government programs offer grants that help with rent or medical bills, free day care or benefits such as SNAP food stamps, cash aid for paying bills, and much more.
+Find financial help and free stuff in all cities and counties in New Mexico listed below including Albuquerque, San Jose and Las Cruces.
+Government or charitable programs offer grants that help with paying rent, electric or medical bills.
+Or get financial assistance for a mortgage or car repairs as well as free daycare, gasoline vouchers, or boxes of food to feed a family.

 Rental Assistance Program

-The state of New Mexico Rental Assistance Program (RAP) provides rapid re-housing assistance to individuals or families who are literally homeless or it can provide eviction prevention assistance to residents who are at risk of becoming homeless.
+The state of New Mexico Rental Assistance Program (RAP) provides both homeless prevention as well as rapid re-housing assistance to individuals or families.
+It can help renters who are behind on their payments or those who are literally homeless.
 RAP funds may be used to assist with security deposits, short to medium term rental assistance, utility bill payments or deposits or rent arrearages.
-For a complete list of program providers, dial (505) 843-6880.
+For a complete list of program providers, dial (505) 843-6880 to reach MFA, who oversees the program.

 New Mexico Kids

-This government health insurance program provides free or very low cost health insurance coverage for children under the age of 19 and it can help families save on medical bills.
+This government health insurance program provides free or very low cost health insurance coverage for children under the age of 19.
+It is part of Medicaid.
+The benefit can help families save on medical bills.
 However, depending on the family's income, a low cost co-pay may be required for some services, but most preventative services are free.
-505-827-7946
+Phone 505-827-7946 or 1-800-283-4465.

 Programs that Provide Mortgage Assistance and Stop Foreclosures

 There are both private and government assistance programs that provide various services.
-Foreclosure mediation is also offered to help homeowners.
+Free foreclosure mediation is also offered to help homeowners.
 Read more on New Mexico foreclosure and mortgage assistance resources.

-The objective of the general assistance government aid program is to provide cash assistance and grants to needy, dependent children along with disabled adults.
+The objective of the general assistance government aid program is to provide cash assistance and/or free grants to low income, dependent children along with disabled adults.
+The money can help pay for vehicle payments, housing food and more.
 This is offered if they are not eligible for other forms of assistance under a federally matched cash assistance program.
-(505) 222-9600
+Call (800) 283-4465.

 Will help many lower income families and households with buying the nutritious food as well as groceries they need to stay healthy and productive members of society.
-(505) 222-9600
+Qualified low income families, single moms and others can be given an EBT to pay for groceries.
+Call 1-800-843-8303.

 Temporary Assistance for Needy Families (TANF)

-This program, which is known in New Mexico as NMWorks, will provide cash assistance grants to families in need and who qualify for financial aid.
-It is a main government assistance program for those in poverty, and dial 1-888-473-3676.
+This program, which is known in New Mexico as NMWorks, will provide cash assistance to families in need.
+There will be grant money to help with bills for those who qualify for financial aid.
+It is a main government assistance program for those in poverty, and dial 1-888-473-3676 or -800-843-8303

 Social Services and Cash Assistance